-Keywords: Impact of war, governance, leadership styles, and socio-economic development
+Keywords: Good Governance, Leadership Styles, Socio-economic development

 1. Introduction

 This chapter presents the introduction, back ground of the study, problem statement, purpose of the study, general and specific objectives, research questions, scope of the study, significance of the study and the conceptual frame work.